pigeonapp/pigeon-php/README.md

 2. Answer questions or fix bugs on the [issue tracker](https://github.com/pigeonapp/pigeon-php/issues).

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-_The code contribution process is not very formal.
-You just need to make sure that you follow the PSR-0, PSR-1, and PSR-2 coding guidelines.
-Any new code contributions must be accompanied by unit tests where applicable._

 ## License